seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

   * Client engagement (_collect feedback and develop trust among citizen for use of data_)

 ## Mandate
+- (POLICY) Providing oversight and guidance on governance processes for IT projects/initiatives
--	Adoption strategy for modern/futuristic technology, including architecture design (enterprise, technical and solutions)
+- (STRATEGY) Adoption strategy for modern/futuristic technology, including architecture design (enterprise, technical and solutions)
--	Direct research strategy and developmental efforts _for DevOps_
+- (STRATEGY & PRIORITY) Direct research strategy and developmental efforts for DevOps
--	Governing guidelines for use of AI and other autonomous decision-making technologies for service delivery
+- (POLICY) Governing guidelines for use of AI and other autonomous decision-making technologies for service delivery
--	(If suggesting a bimodal governance style) Act as the synchronizer for Mode 1 and Mode 2 governance practices (Mode 1: works for standardized business processes, Mode 2: works for implementing new ideas for differential or innovation)
+- (RESOURCE ALLOCATION) Mobilize resources to act as a bimodal synchronizer for efficient running of low risk record/standard practices alongside high risk innovation practices

 ## Activities
 -	Continuously monitor technology trends to keep pace with technological development